 International Sea Freight Services

-Sea freight forwarding, also known as ocean freight, is a very cost-effective solution for transporting large quantities of goods that are not time-sensitive.
-Cargo ships are normally used to transport items in bulk and packed in containers, which can be filled by one or several importers.
-Whether you require FCL or LCL shipping, at Eurosender, we can organise the transport of your goods by sea freight and other efficient shipping services.
+Sea freight forwarding, also known as ocean freight, is a very cost-effective solution for transporting large quantities of goods that are not time sensitive.
+Among the many types of sea shipping services available, sea containers are probably the most common ones, which can be filled by one or several shippers.
+Whether you require pallet transport, FCL or LCL shipping, at Eurosender, we can organise effective transport of your goods by sea freight and other efficient shipping services.

 REASONS TO USE